solita/solita.github.com/_posts/2017-07-14-a-tale-of-a-clojurescript-stack-components-and-domain-management.md

 ---
 layout: post
+title: >
-title: A Tale of a ClojureScript Stack: Components and Domain Management
+  A Tale of a ClojureScript Stack: Components % Domain Management
 author: jarzka
 excerpt: How the ClojureScript stack was born and evolved over time in Harja project.
 tags: